dmawardi/laravel-blog/README.md

 2. Create a new folder in the views folder called components.
 Everything in here will be automatically made available in your blade files.
 It allows for using curly braces instead of @ directives for inserting content

 The second method is the preferred method.

+## Helpful tips

+When creating a DB model, you should aim to buid migrations first, then models, then controllers.
+This is the best practice for building a Laravel application.

+The commands used for building migrations and models are:

+    ```bash
+    # To make a migration
+    php artisan make:migration create_posts_table
+    # To make an Eloquent model
+    php artisan make:model Post
+    ```